The Text-to-SQL Accuracy Cliff: Why Deterministic Compilers Beat LLM Guessing

 Read the fourth row carefully, because it is the one vendors will quote next.
 The systems now topping the Spider 2.0 leaderboard are not better raw models - they are elaborate scaffolds that explore the schema, retrieve context, execute, and self-correct across many model calls per question.
 They close the gap by rebuilding the missing structure on the fly, per query, every time.
 It works, at the cost of latency, tokens, and zero guarantees of consistency between runs.
 The alternative is to build that structure once - as a governed, versioned semantic layer - and compile every query through it.
 Same insight, durable form.

-How to read a vendor's accuracy claim
+How to read any vendor's accuracy claim

 Once you know the cliff exists, accuracy claims become checkable.
 Four questions strip the marketing off any number: